 Coupling the academic goals set forth by the leaders of the charter members of the conference and their steadfast commitment to athletics, the conference instituted the Big Ten Medal of Honor in 1915.
 It is awarded annually by each conference institution to a student of the graduating class who has attained the greatest proficiency in scholarship and athletics.
 It is the most prestigious honor a student competing in Big Ten athletics can receive.

 In 1922, Major John L. Griffith became the conference’s first “Commissioner of Athletics.”
 Griffith was the first of five men to assume the role of commissioner in the conference’s history, followed by Kenneth L. “Tug” Wilson in 1945, Bill Reed in 1961, Wayne Duke in 1971 and current commissioner James E. Delany in 1989.

 After nearly 30 years with 10 members, the conference consolidated to nine schools when the University of Chicago formally withdrew its membership in 1946.
 Michigan State College (now Michigan State University) was added to the Big Ten three years later, bringing the number of affiliated conference schools to 10 once again.

 In 1955, the Big Ten formulated a revenue-sharing model designed to pool all football television rights of its members and share those proceeds equally.
 The conference and its members continue to utilize a revenue-sharing model, dividing media rights, bowl payouts and other profits among all conference institutions.

-In December of 1989, after nearly 40 years of conference stability, the conference agreed in principle to invite Pennsylvania State University for membership.
+In December of 1989, the conference agreed in principle to invite Pennsylvania State University for membership.
 On June 4, 1990, the Council of Presidents officially voted to integrate Penn State into the conference, giving the Big Ten 11 members.